System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Introduction

 \section{Introduction}

-Control systems are generally subject to exogenous factors; in particular, noise and attacks. \textit{Noise} is generally a factor that does not directly corrupt the system, yet is unavoidable: it persists within the system states as a white stochastic disturbance despite the nominal stability of the underlying process.
-Its sources include fundamental environmental physics \citep{bentley2005principles}, unmodeled internal dynamics due to device imperfections \citep{vanderziel1978noise}, and digital processing or quantization errors \citep{widrow2008quantization}.
-For this reason, it is reasonable to model process noise as an independent, zero-mean (or even symmetric) disturbance that does not intentionally corrupt the system.
-On the other hand, \textit{attacks} are intentional manipulations that can be severe enough to mislead states of the system: they may be adaptively designed based on the full information history available at each time and even injected concurrently across nodes \citep{pasqualetti2013cyber}.
-Attacks need not be modeled as zero-mean, since attacks are often chosen by an adversary to bias the system; we therefore refer to them as adversarial attacks.
+Control systems are generally subject to exogenous disturbances; in particular, noise and attacks.
+These factors propagate through system dynamics, embedding themselves in temporally correlated states. \textit{Noise} is generally a factor that does not directly corrupt the system, yet is unavoidable: it persists within the system states as a white stochastic disturbance present at every time \cite{freidlin2012random}.
+Its sources include natural fluctuations via fundamental environmental physics \cite{bentley2005principles}, unmodeled internal dynamics due to device imperfections \cite{vanderziel1978noise}, and digital processing or quantization errors \cite{widrow2008quantization}.
+For this reason, it is reasonable to model the process noise as \textbf{\textit{persistent zero-mean independent noise}} that does not intentionally corrupt the system and can even be symmetric.
+On the other hand, \textit{attacks} are intentional manipulations that can be severe enough to mislead states of the system: they appear in security and fault-diagnosis settings, where an adversary intermittently but strategically corrupts and/or biases the system based on the potentially full information history available at each time \cite{pasqualetti2013cyber, teixeira2015secure}; we therefore refer to them as \textbf{\textit{sparse nonzero-mean adversarial attacks}}.